code-pushup/cli/packages/cli/README.md

 Made with ❤ by code-pushup.dev
 ```

-#### Implement a `outputTransform` function
+#### Implement an `outputTransform` function

-As the result of the lighthouse run has a different shape than the required `AuditOutputs` we need to add
+As the Lighthouse result has a different shape than the required `AuditOutputs`, we need to add
-a `outputTransform` and implement the transform form a lighthouse report to audit outputs.
+an `outputTransform` and implement the transform from a Lighthouse report to audit outputs.

 **outputTransform for lighthouse report**